DaVita HealthCare (DVA) Is Up 1.09% in One Week: What You Should Know

 Bottom Line

-Given these factors, it shouldn't be surprising that DVA is a #1 (Strong Buy) stock and boasts a Momentum Score of B. If you're looking for a fresh pick that's set to soar in the near-term, make sure to keep DaVita HealthCare on your short list.
+Taking into account all of these elements, it should come as no surprise that DVA is a #1 (Strong Buy) stock with a Momentum Score of B. If you've been searching for a fresh pick that's set to rise in the near-term, make sure to keep DaVita HealthCare on your short list.

 5 Stocks Set to Double